While adding a table to Microsoft Word is accomplished from the Insert tab, simply adding the table may not be enough.

 Complex Word documents can often need to take advantage of various settings like line and page breaks and settings found on menus like the Paragraph dialog box to make their documents look the way they need.

 One place where you can run into trouble in Word concerns tables.
-While you might be comfortable making changes in a Excel spreadsheet, like how to change a table boundary, row boundary, or column boundary, or how to perform basic data alignment so that you get the right cell spacing, the table adjusting tolls in Word are a little less extensive.
+While you might be comfortable making changes in an Excel spreadsheet, like how to change a table boundary, row boundary, or column boundary, or how to perform basic data alignment so that you get the right cell spacing, the table adjusting tools in Word are a little less extensive.

 Microsoft Excel and Word integrate very well with one another, which is convenient when you are copying and pasting data between the programs.
 You can even learn how to create tables in Excel for an easy way to sort and filter your data.